MattiaGaspa/mattiagaspa-website/src/routes/about/+page.md

 When I'm not using a computer, I'm passionate about playing the trumpet.
 I currently own two trumpets:

 - _Yamaha YTR-3335_: bought in 2013 and it's my first trumpet;
-- _Getzen 490-LV_: bought the 25th of February, 2023 and it's my current trumpet.
+- _Getzen 490-LV_: bought on February 25th, 2023 and it's my current trumpet.

 > "He who desires but acts not, breeds pestilence."
 > — William Blake, _Proverbs of Hell_